 A while ago, in one of the articles on Academia.edu about the discoveries from Pień, Poland, this grave find was mentioned (for example here) – a silk band, brocaded with gold-foil wrapped thread, dated to second half of 10th century – first quarter of 11th century.
-It was used as a belt and found on a child’s remains.
+It was used as a belt and found on a child’s remains (grave no. 40/9).
 I haven’t found any publication about it yet, that would give more details, such as technique, width, threads used etc. The photo below comes from following site:

 I managed to solve the pattern, but I did not yet figure out the technique.

 The brocading thread seems to go all the way through the background weave, while the bg weft doesn’t (if it existed at all, I currently have a suspicion there was no other weft).